 So, instead of wrestling with your sugar demon all day, start the day with a savory meal that has a healthy balance of protein, carbs and fats.
 (More on finding the right balance of these macronutrients for you in the next article in this series…)

 Here are just a few of the many benefits of starting with a savory breakfast:

 - Increased energy throughout the day

 Incidentally, if you want to take a deeper dive on this subject of how to stop tooth decay and remineralize your teeth, we invite you to download our FREE resource guidebook, How to stop tooth decay and remineralize your teeth.
 This free e-book is loaded with simple-to-apply actions to help anyone who is looking to live a cavity-free life.

 Cold cereal, bagel, toast and jam, oatmeal, pancakes.
 All SAD (Standard American Diet).

-Full disclosure here.
-We both grew up eating cold cereal for breakfast.
-Cold, commercially processed cereal in commercially produced milk nears the epitome of the wrong direction from our view.
+Full disclosure here: we both grew up eating cold cereal for breakfast.
+From our view, cold, commercially-processed cereal in commercially-produced milk nears the epitome of the wrong way to start a day.

 We all get it.

 If we want different results than what’s normal, we have to make different choices.